Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Formalization of the Hopfield Network and Dense Associative Memory

-The modern Hopfield network has significantly different learning rules and update dynamics compared to the classical Hopfield network, as well as major architectural changes such as using a set of memory vectors over an explicit weight matrix.
-The modern Hopfield network also does away with a simple energy function and instead uses the sign of the ``energy difference'':
+The Dense Associative Memory has significantly different learning rules and update dynamics compared to the Hopfield network, as well as major architectural changes, such as using a set of memory vectors \(\zeta\) instead of a weight matrix \(W\).
+The Dense Associative Memory also does away with a simple energy function and instead uses the sign of the difference of energies:

 Where \(F_n\) is the interaction function, parameterized by interaction vertex \(n\).
-The interaction vertex simply controls how non-linear the interaction function is, usually by increasing the exponent of the interaction function.
-Typical interaction functions are the polynomial:
+The interaction vertex controls how steep the interaction function is.
+Typical interaction functions are the polynomial

-rectified polynomial:
+rectified polynomial

-or leaky rectified polynomial:
+or leaky rectified polynomial